sakshi0198/helloworld.github.io/task20/readme.md

-# Service Booking Web Application
+# Laundry Services Web App

-## About the Project
+## Project Overview

-This is a simple Service Booking Web Application created using HTML, CSS, and JavaScript.
-The application allows users to browse different cleaning services, add services to the cart, skip unwanted services, and book the selected services by filling out a booking form.
+This project is a simple Laundry Services Web Application created using HTML, CSS and JavaScript.

+The purpose of this project is to allow users to view laundry services, add services to a cart, calculate the total amount, and book a service online.
+The project also sends a booking confirmation email using EmailJS.
-The main purpose of this project is to practice HTML, CSS, JavaScript, DOM manipulation, and form validation.

 ---

 ## Features

 - Responsive navigation bar
+- Hero section with a "Book a Service Today" button
+- Service overview section
-- Browse different services
+- List of laundry services with prices
+- Add Item and Remove Item functionality
-- Add services to the cart
+- Dynamic cart updates
-- Skip services
-- Display selected services in a table
-- Calculate the total amount automatically
+- Total amount calculation
 - Booking form with validation
-- Password field validation
-- Booking confirmation message
+- Booking confirmation email using EmailJS
+- Newsletter subscription section
+- Footer with useful links and social media icons

 ---